javicano/PhishingFilterTool/README.md

 java -version
 ```

-This is a Maven project, so you must check Maven is installed in your local:
+This is a Maven project (3.8.1), so you must check Maven is installed in your local:
 ```sh
 mvn -version
 ```